Ayman-Isam/HungerGames-Docs/docs/Introduction.md

 sidebar_position: 1
 ---

 Hungergames is a modern implementation of the original 2012 Minecraft Hungergames.
-This is a thirlling survival game based on the renowned HungerGames book/movie series.
+This is a thrilling survival game based on the renowned HungerGames book/movie series.
 In this free-for-all battle, players must hunt for food and resources and be the last one alive.

 ## **Why this plugin?**